kynhix/frontendtest/chess-frontend-test/notes/design.md

 This will hopefully encourage the user to interact with the board.

 Should be one contiguous scroll on mobile.
 There should be no separate scroll bar inside of the sidebar when in mobile view.
-This is a much better UX than having to scroll down to the sidebar, and then having to scroll within the sidebar.
+This is much better UX than having to scroll down to the sidebar, and then having to scroll within the sidebar.

 When a square is clicked and it is the same as the previous square clicked, it will *not*